openedx/edx-platform/docs/en_us/data/source/internal_data_formats/credentials.rst

 .. note:: The email address that you supply when you create your keys must be your official email address at your edX partner institution.

-Creating these keys is a one-time process that you coordinate with your edX Program Manager.
+Creating these keys is a one-time process that you coordinate with your edX program manager.
 Instructions for creating the keys on Windows or Macintosh follow.

 For more information about GPG encryption and creating key pairs, see the